 Building a positive and effective school community requires participation, enthusiasm and inspiration by all of that community’s stakeholders.
 Parents are a very important members of our team and their support for our school is essential.
 We know, through our experiences, that the students of parents who are engaged and active in the school community are more confident and successful.
 Children watch and absorb parent behaviors and if those actions signal a healthy and positive bond to the school, children will also react positively.

 Twenty five hours of parent volunteer time is required per child (40) if there are two children enrolled.
 Volunteer opportunities are abundant, and meet the needs of working parents who have schedules that may or may not allow helping during school hours.
 Chances to help teachers, chair events, cut out or prep projects at home, complete work on the computer, attend and drive on field trips as a chaperone are some popular choices, but only a few on a long list of big and small projects we have.

 Parent volunteer tasks also greatly support our school mission in adding facets to our program or putting on events.
 Parent time, talents and resources have accomplished projects such as building our school garden, creating an incredible Annual Art Auction or hosting fundraisers for example.
 This level of support allows teachers and school administration to focus on education and student growth as well as enjoy the benefits of parent work.

-The Brighton Parent Club is also a great way for parents to meet and build relationships with one another.
+The Brighton Booster Club is also a great way for parents to meet and build relationships with one another.